pyecore/pyecore/README.rst

 exactly the same way you would have done it for XMI.
 Check the XMI section to see how to load/save resources using a ``ResourceSet``.

+**NOTE:** Currently, the Json serialization is performed using the defaut Python ``json`` lib.
+It means that your PyEcore model is first translated to a huge ``dict`` before the export/import.
+For huge models, this implies a memory and performance cost.
+Future version of this serializer will deal with a different way of producing the final file.

 Deleting Elements
 =================